 We are delighted to announce that this year the event will once again return to the beautiful setting of Revesby Estate with it's mature parkland and areas of woodland.
 Our thanks go to the estate for their continued assistance in hosting the event and to Peter and his team for all the work they put in to making the event so successful.

 The event will still have the information about woodfuel with a stove supplier on hand to give advice and of course the firewood auction but we are widening the scope of the event to celebrate everything to do with trees and woodlands and provide a fun day out for all the family!

 This year family orientated activities include, subject to confirmation:

-This year there will be a timetable of events that will be publicised through the day, we have also arranged a tannoy system to let people know what is happening, when and where, so you never miss any of the action.
+There will be a timetable of events that will be publicised through the day via a tannoy system to let people know what is happening, when and where, so you never miss any of the action.

-Running again year are the guided tractor and trailer trips around the parkland.
+Running again this year are the guided tractor and trailer trips around the parkland.
 Chris Manning who is a local authortity on deer and author of a book on the deer parks of Lincolnshire will guide the deer themed trips and Chris Reynolds who works for the Forestry Commission in Lincolnshire and who was formerly curator of Bedgebury Pinetum in Kent will lead the tree themed tours.
 There will be a small charge for this activity to help cover the cost of running the event.

 All childrens activities will require supervision by an adult.